We have a number of partnerships with organisations from across the world that contribute to our work. Read about some of these below.

 The Partnership’s agenda is led by its Policy Forum which regularly invites stakeholders to discuss and challenge existing ideas and policies.
 These discussions also feed into Oxfam Scotland’s work.

-Over the past years, the Partnership has created opportunities for UWS students to work with Oxfam Scotland and a wide range of civil society organisations.
+Over the past years, the Partnership has created opportunities for UWS students to work and volunteer with Oxfam Scotland and a wide range of civil society organisations.

 Vision Schools Scotland